- WHERE TO STAY

 The competition ensures competitive rates, but are highly seasonal.
 Rates can be well over double in the summer peak over rates in late November and January.

 There is a total absence of most of the familiar hotel chain brands, only Best Western have a good presence in the district.
 A lot of the smaller, cheaper hotels are in buildings they share with other hotels, taking a floor or even sharing a floor in a typically 7 or 8 storey building.

 There are few purpose built modern hotels.
 Many of the hotels ooze character.
-Its surprising how sometimes you can walk off one of the bustling streets into a hotel and be transformed into a small garden oasis or courtyard with just the sound of a small fountain.
+It is surprising how sometimes you can walk off one of the bustling streets into a hotel and be transformed into a small garden oasis or courtyard with just the sound of a small fountain.

-As a broad guide the cheap hotels are in the immediate vicinity of Termini Station around its flanks, whilst the more luxurious hotels tend to gravitate to the front of the hotel towards Piazza Repubblica.
+As a broad guide you will find cheap hotels in the immediate area of Termini Station whilst the more luxurious hotels tend to gravitate to the front of the hotel towards Piazza Repubblica.

 It is out front of Termini Station around Diocletian's Baths and Piazza Repubblica that most people get their first taste of the ancient ruins and basilica's that dominate most people's visits to Rome.

 The Colosseum is about a 20-minute walk from Termini Station, but the vast majority take the Metro.

 Staying at a hotel around Termini Station is quite simply the best location to independently explore from in Rome at a pace to suit yourself.
 The Rome public transport is system is excellent, though crowded and a public transport pass makes it very simple and very cheap too.